-Customers always see an explanation that you want to charge them according to the payment plan that you invited them to subscribe to.
+Customers always see an explanation that you want to charge them according to the mandate or subscription.

 The rest of the process that your customer sees depends on what options you have selected for them.

 A) Merchant-filled form: If you have pre-filled the customer's details using our dashboard or API, your customer directly sees the check details page.
 Then the customer checks their details and goes through the authorisation process.

 B) Customer-filled form: You can create plans (templates for subscriptions/mandates) and share the plan links with your customers.
 The customer sees that you want them to set up a subscription/mandate of a certain amount and frequency, and they see a simple form for entering their own details.
 Then the customer checks their details and goes through the authorisation process.

-In our Standard plan, both our name and your name will appear on your customer's bank statement.
-You can customise how your name will appear in the settings section of your LotusPay dashboard.
+In our Standard Plan, both our name and your name will appear on your customer's bank statement.
+You can customise how your name will appear in the sign up form.